Why care about informed participation procedures in research?

 Consent under the GDPR (EU privacy law)

-Consent is one of the six legal grounds for lawful processing of personal data, often consent is the most appropriate legal basis in research.
-If personally identifiable information of individuals will be processed in your research, active consent is required, according to EU General Data Protection Regulation GDPR.
-Consent under the GDPR is: valid, freely given, unambiguous, specific, informed and explicit actively given consent.
+Consent is one of the six legal grounds for lawful processing of personal data, often 'consent' or 'public interest' is the most appropriate legal basis in research.
+If personally identifiable information of individuals will be processed in your research, obtaining consent for the processing is required, according to EU General Data Protection Regulation GDPR.
+Consent under the GDPR is: valid, freely given, unambiguous, specific, informed, and explicit actively given consent.
 The 'consent' requires action: it needs to be given by a written(signed)/oral statement or by clear affirmative action.
 Silent consent, inactivity or pre-ticked boxes are not valid.

 If you process sensitive personal data than explicit consent is required for collecting those data.
 For an explanation on personally identifiable information check our BMS Datalab guidelines on personal information and the UT Personal Data website on privacy rules and definitions.